1. Socialive Support Center

 OTT

 Over-The-Top.
-Initially named in reference to devices that go "over" a cable box or set-top-box to give the users access to TV content.
+Initially named about devices that go "over" a cable box or set-top-box to give the users access to TV content.
 An over-the-top media service is a media service offered directly to viewers via the Internet.
 OTT bypasses cable, livestream, and satellite television platforms, the types of companies that traditionally act as controllers or distributors of such content.

 P